Slamdunk/php-p7m-reader/README.md

 ## Usage

-*WARNING*: the signature is not verified, this library only extracts the content and the certificate.
+*WARNING*: the signature is verified, but the validity of the certificate it is not!

 ```php
 $p7mReader = \Slam\P7MReader\P7MReader::decode(